One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Introduction

-Recently, reinforcement learning (RL) methods have shown great promise in addressing the order dispatch problem on ride-sharing platforms.
-Although ride-sharing is fundamentally a centralized task—requiring the platform to aggregate information from all drivers and orders to make globally optimal decisions—the massive state and action spaces encountered in realistic settings (which can reach millions or billions~\cite{sivagnanam2024multi}) pose a serious curse of dimensionality, rendering single-agent RL approaches intractable.
-As a result, most recent works adopt the Multi-Agent Reinforcement Learning (MARL) framework, where each driver is treated as an individual agent, and a global controller coordinates the agents to optimize the overall system objectives.
+Recently, Reinforcement Learning (RL) methods have shown great promise in addressing the order dispatch problem on ride-sharing platforms.
+Although order dispatch is fundamentally a centralized task, requiring the platform to aggregate information from all vehicles and orders to make globally optimal decisions, the massive state and action spaces encountered in realistic settings (which can reach millions or billions~\cite{sivagnanam2024multi}) pose a serious Curse of Dimensionality (CoD), rendering Single-Agent Reinforcement Learning (SARL) approaches intractable.
+As a result, most recent works adopt the Multi-Agent Reinforcement Learning (MARL) framework, where each vehicle is treated as an individual agent, and a global controller coordinates the agents to optimize the overall system objectives.
 MARL methods are typically categorized into three types: Decentralized Training with Decentralized Execution (DTDE), Centralized Training with Decentralized Execution (CTDE), and Centralized Training with Centralized Execution (CTCE)~\cite{jin2025comprehensive}.
-Most existing ride-sharing approaches follow the DTDE paradigm, since centralized methods still face scalability limitations similar to single-agent RL, and are thus difficult to apply in large-scale scenarios with hundreds or thousands of agents.
-However, DTDE methods rely on the independent assumption that each agent acts based only on its local information and treats other agents as part of the environment.
+Most existing ride-sharing approaches follow the DTDE paradigm, since centralized methods still face scalability limitations similar to SARL, and are thus difficult to apply in large-scale scenarios with hundreds or thousands of agents.
+However, DTDE methods rely on the independent assumption that each agent acts based only on its local observation and treats other agents as part of the environment.
 This often leads to unstable training and poor cooperation among agents, as well as large estimation errors in Q-values and V-values~\cite{hu2025bmg}, ultimately resulting in suboptimal and inefficient learning.
+Due to page limitation, we left the detailed literature review in Appendix \ref{sec:related_work}.